 Autumn Movies at the River District

-River District Drive-in Movies happen in the eastern section of the development on weekends in September and October.
+River District Drive-in Movies happen most years in the eastern section of the development on weekends in September and October.

 The drive-in movie events attract up to 300 to 400 vehicles per time.
-They used to cost around $20 per car (with up to 8 people in each), but as of 2018 they are free!
+They used to cost around $20 per car (with up to 8 people in each), but in 2018 they were free.
 There is also no charge for people walking in and sitting in their lawn chairs.

 Click Drive-in Movie Nights for more information.